outdoor trinidad logo.gif (5127 bytes)

 At the river mouth freshwater marsh vegetation exists along the banks of the river while freshwater swamp forest exists further inland with towering stands of bamboo.
 As you kayak along the river a variety of bird life can be seen including spotted sandpipers, kingfishers, gray kingbirds and striated herons.

-At the river mouth, kayaks are available for rental every day, all year.
+At the river mouth, there are kayaks available for rental every day, all year and kayaks are also available for pre-arranged trips.

 Yara River, Blanchissuesse